vijayraavi/elasticsearch/API-Implementation.md

 - Regulatory requirements might mandate logging and auditing of all requests and responses.
 - To ensure availability, it may be necessary to monitor the health of the server hosting the web API and restart it if necessary.

-These concerns are described in more detail in the API Design Guidance document.

 It is useful to be able to decouple these issues from the technical issues concerning the implementation of the web API.
 For this reason, consider creating a [façade](http://en.wikipedia.org/wiki/Facade_pattern), running as a separate process and that routes requests to the web API.
 The façade can provide the management operations and forward validated requests to the web API.
 Using a façade can also bring many functional advantages, including:

 - Acting as an integration point for multiple web APIs.